 - On campus programming and support in the form of workshops

-- Priority registration for the Faculty Success Program
+- Faculty Success Program

 Every active faculty member at Williams – whether full time or part time, visiting or long-term.
 For more information or additional instructions, contact the Office of the Dean of the faculty.